MCP server

 List-before-create guard (optional)

-A common agent failure is creating a duplicate flag/metric/experiment because it didn't check whether one already exists.
+A common agent failure is creating a duplicate flag or metric because it didn't check whether one already exists.
 The list-before-create guard forces the check: with it on, a *_create is refused unless it carries a fresh listToken that its sibling *_list just handed out (valid ~10 min).
 It's off by default on the hosted server; shipeasy setup writes it disabled and annotated so you can flip it on per connection:

 {